 A charge void means money secured by the charge, now then becomes repayable by the company immediately.

 When a fixed charge has been applied over land, it has to be registered at the HM Land Registry.

 Details of all charges requiring noting in the companies register maintained at the registered office.

 Can You Invest in Debentures?

-Investing in debentures has grown in the UK.
-Though you should be aware, associated risks involved.
-Debentures do though offer more security than say investing with the purchase of shares.
+Investing in debentures shows growth in the UK.
+Though you should be aware then of associated risks involved.
+Debentures offer therefore more security than investing in shares.

-Debentures compared to shares offer guaranteed payments, additionally, they offer normally higher interest until the debenture matures.
-So, by comparison, a debenture makes you money by interest compared to shares which make money on share value increase.
+Debentures compared to shares offer guaranteed payments, additionally, they offer higher interest until matured.
+So, by comparison, a debenture then makes you money by interest compared to shares which make money on share value increase.